-Most conflictual situations are generated by different perspectives that polarize and lose their richness.
+Most conflictual situations are generated by different perspectives that polarize losing their potential.

-A little amount of contrast is useful and even good sign.
-When it turns into conflict you experience direct or indirect violence, and tend to polarize.
-We found some solutions to conflictual interactions, but you can generally use proportional creativity as a rule of thumb.
+A little amount of contrast is useful and even good sign, but when it turns into conflict, you experience direct or indirect, verbal or physical violence.
+In that case you tend to polarize, that is, to defend your position as you would if you were under a death menace.
+We found interesting solutions to conflictual interactions, but you can generally use proportional creativity integration as a rule of thumb.

 CREATIVITY EVOLVES CONTRAST

-Proportional creativity needs training as we're used to address situations with another different approach, the win/lose one, in which the winning one is applied.
+Proportional creativity integration needs training as we're used to address situations with another different approach, the win/lose one, in which the winning position is the only one respected.
 In proportional creativity you first establish a criteria -that could be voting or weighting opportunities- to measure situations, and then try to creatively integrate the diverse perspectives.
-There is not a standard recipe (..for a free lunch): you need to know the context.
+There is not a standard recipe (..for a free lunch): you need to know the context well.
 Let's see two examples.

 The first story is a simple one.
 In a company office, people want to use the kitchen zone for different purposes.
-Some want to use it as the standard lunch zone for the workers, others think cooking courses may be organized and some few other ones say they would use the colourful kitchen as an office.
-Proportional space -and time- solve the situation.
-The majority will use it as the lunch area, while people can use a proportional limited office space during working hours.
+Some want to use it as the standard lunch zone for the workers.
+Other people think cooking courses may be organized while some few other ones say they would use the colourful kitchen as an office.
+Three different views clashing one against another.
+Proportional space and time may solve the situation.
+The majority will use it as the lunch area, while the third group can use a proportional office space during working hours.
 Cooking workshops instead will be held in the weekend when nobody is working.

-Another famous example is the one of a library in the summer, in which there's too much heat and a man wants to open a window, but a girl does not as that window is facing a restaurant: noise and various smells would fill the library and defocus the readers.
+Another famous example is that of a library in the summer, in which there's too much heat and a man wants to open a window, but a girl does not as that window is facing a restaurant: noise and various smells would fill the library and defocus the readers.

 The two start to argue and conflict is near..
-Turns like opening the window one hour and then keeping it closed for another hour won't solve, as once the smells get into the library it won't easily go away.
+In this case proportional turns like opening the window one hour and then keeping it closed for another hour won't solve, as once the smells get into the library it won't easily go away.
 How would you solve this situation?

-A brilliant librarian stopped the two, closed the window and.. opened another one on the opposite wall of the library, allowing fresh air to enter with no noise nor cooking smells.
+A brilliant librarian stopped the two, closed the window and.. opened another one on another room of the library, allowing fresh air to enter with no noise nor cooking smells.
 Simple, isn't it?

-Once you know the context, creativity arises and solutions are found in the integration of two opposites, clashing, right perspectives.
+Once you know the context, creativity arises and solutions are found in the integration of two opposite, clashing but right perspectives.